Arize-ai/client_python/src/arize/_generated/api_client/docs/SpansApi.md

 Permanently deletes spans by their span IDs.
 This operation is irreversible.

 Accepts between 1 and 5000 span IDs per request.
-Only spans within the supported lookback window are considered; older spans are not affected.
+Only spans within the supported lookback window (2 years) are considered; older spans are not affected.

 A `204 No Content` response indicates all extant IDs provided within the supported lookback window were deleted.